-Both reinforced concrete and prestressed concrete are both reinforced with longitudinal and transverse steel bars, also known as rebar.
-The main function of these reinforcement is to strengthen the concrete weaken as it undergoes tensile stress.
+Reinforced concrete and prestressed concrete are both reinforced with longitudinal and transverse steel bars, also known as rebar.
+The main function of the reinforcement is to strengthen concrete when it undergoes tensile stress.

 1. What is reinforced concrete?

-Reinforced concrete or RC is a composite material used in general construction in which the low tensile strength and ductility of the concrete are fortified by the addition of reinforcing steel bars having higher tensile strength and ductility.
+Reinforced concrete, or RC, is a composite material used in construction.
+The low tensile strength and ductility of the concrete are fortified by the addition of reinforcing steel bars having higher tensile strength and ductility.
 During construction, steel bars are placed inside formwork before concrete is poured.
 Rebar can also be wired together into a steel cage arrangement beforehand.
-Concrete is then poured into the formwork and vibrated using a vibrator to remove air voids on the fresh concrete and ensure consolidation of the aggregates within the concrete mixture.
+Concrete is then poured into the formwork and vibrated to remove air voids in the fresh concrete and ensure consolidation of the aggregates within the concrete mixture.
 It is imperative that the concrete completely surrounds each bar to ensure a strong bond.

 Figure 1: Rectangular concrete beam, with steel rebar is an example of a reinforced concrete member

-In modern day construction, Reinforced Concrete is widely used due to its workability and availability of its raw materials, mostly as main members of a particular structure such as columns, piers, piles, beams, slabs and footings for buildings, houses, dams, bridges and other similar structures.
+Reinforced Concrete is widely used due to its work-ability, strength, and the availability of its raw materials.
+It is mainly used as main members of a particular structure such as columns, piers, piles, beams, slabs and footings for buildings, houses, dams, bridges and other similar structures.
 Reinforced concrete is easily configured to unconventional shapes because it fills the container that it is supporting it.
-This leads to extravagant architectural structures that would otherwise be difficult to build with other materials such as timber or steel.
-Typical uses for reinforced concrete also are highway paving and sidewalks and another solid concrete form where most of the pressure will be compression.
-Reinforcing the concrete with steel bars adds the tensile strength to allow concrete to bend or flex without breaking apart.
+This leads to extravagant architectural structures that would otherwise be difficult to build with other materials such as steel and wood.
+Reinforced concrete is also typically used in public works construction of highway paving and sidewalks.
+Reinforcing the concrete with steel bars gives the composite section tensile strength that allows for a robust and useful composite building material.

 1. What is prestressed concrete

-Simply put it as concrete formed under stress.
-Reinforcement bars are placed in a form and stressed or stretched with forces on each end of bars pulling them.
-When concrete is poured around the stressing bonds before pressure is released, it creates tension; when it is released the steel’s tendency to try to resume its original shape adds a compressive force to the concrete laterally, giving it the strength to span longer distances than normal reinforced concrete.
+Simply put, it is concrete formed under stress.
+Reinforcement bars are placed in a form and stressed by the stretching of the bars at each end, inducing tension in the bar.
+Concrete is poured into the form and all around the bars while they are still being stretched.
+When they are released, the steel tries to resume its original, shorter, length, and adds a compressive force to the concrete laterally, giving it the strength to span longer distances than normal reinforced concrete.

-Prestressing is used mainly to make beams and piers in such construction as highway overpasses and commercial buildings.
+Prestressing is used to make composite beams and piers in large-scale construction such as highway overpasses and commercial buildings.
 It enables a concrete beam to support weight between piers on either side; without such reinforcing, concrete’s lack of tensile strength would cause it to collapse without support in the middle.

 Here are three major implementations of prestressed concrete:

-- Pre-Tensioned Concrete: In this form, concrete is cast around steel bars or cables under tension.
+- Pre-Tensioned Concrete: Concrete is cast around steel bars or cables under tension.
 The concrete naturally bonds to these “tendons” while it cures.
 Compression by static friction transfers the tension to the concrete once it is released.
 Subsequently, any tension on the concrete transfers readily to the tendons.
-Pre-tensioned concrete elements are common in beams, lintels, and floor slabs.
+Pre-tensioned concrete elements are common in floor slabs, beams, and lintels.

-- Bonded Post-Tensioned Concrete: In this form, compression is applied in situ during curing.
+- Bonded Post-Tensioned Concrete: Compression is applied in situ during curing.
 A duct of aluminum, plastic, or steel is used in casting and follows the area where tension would occur in the concrete.
 Tendons are pushed through the duct, then tensioned via hydraulic jack after hardening.
-Once tendons’ stretching meets design specifications, they are wedged in place and the duct is grouted.
+Once the tendons’ stretching meets design specifications, they are wedged in place and the duct is grouted.

 - Unbonded Post-Tensioned Concrete: Here, the individual tendons retain freedom of movement relative to the concrete.
-Tendons are prepared with a coating of lithium-based grease, then given a plastic-based “shell” formed through extrusion.
-The steel cables are tensioned against anchors placed in the slab’s perimeter.
+Tendons are prepared with a coating of lithium-based grease, then given a plastic-based “shell”, formed through an extrusion.
+The steel cables are the tensioned against anchors placed in the slab’s perimeter.
 This design provides the ability to de-stress the embedded tendons prior to repair.